ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rme-cca-basics/rme-cca-fvp.md

 ## Run the software stack

-The binary executables built in the previous step can run on Arm Architecture Envelop Model (AEM) FVP with RME extensions.
+The binary executables built in the previous step can run on an Armv-A Base Architecture Envelop Model (AEM) FVP with support for RME extensions.
+AEM FVPs are fixed configuration virtual platforms of Armv8-A and  Armv9-A architectures with comprehensive system IP.

 On your host machine, download and extract this FVP: